vedantheda/zyxai/docs/development/complexity-reduction.md

 ## **🎉 BOTTOM LINE**

-**Neuronize is now a professional, maintainable application that follows industry best practices:**
+**ZyxAI is now a professional, maintainable application that follows industry best practices:**

 1. **Simple, consistent patterns** that any developer can understand
 2. **Appropriate complexity** for the business scale and team size